dmachard/go-dnscollector/docs/loggers/logger_file.md

 > Note: If compression is enabled, the postrotate-command will run only after compression completes.

-### Save to PCAP files
+## Save to PCAP files

-For the `PCAP` mode, currently the DNS protocol over UDP is used to log the traffic, the following translations are done.
+In PCAP mode, DNS traffic is logged in binary form, capturing details over various protocols.
+The following mappings are used:

 | Origin protocol        | Translated to                  |
 | -----------------------|--------------------------------|